BSW Frequently Asked Questions

 Social Work is a very versatile degree.
 Many students enter the field of social work because they think that they want to go into counseling, but that is just one possible career choice.
 A counselor is just one type of social worker.
 Social workers also work in public health, substance abuse, mental health, child welfare, veteran affairs, schools, case management, social services, clinical therapy, community development, criminal justice and corrections, developmental disabilities, employee assistance, lobbying, policy making, etc.

 Each student's credits will transfer differently depending on where the credits transfer from.
 You can see how your courses will transfer in to the Social Work Program by checking the NC State Transfer Course List.
-If you do not see your course listed, please check with the BSW Advising Coordinator.
+If you do not see your course listed, please check with the Academic Advising Coordinator.

 Can I take Social Work classes if I am not a Social Work major?